The exclusions you should be aware of:

 - Euthanasia, burial and cremation

 - Information updates

 Choosing pet insurance is no easy task.
 With so many different policy types and cover levels out there, it’s no wonder that people opt for the cheapest and give up reading the terms and conditions altogether.

 Many people assume dental care is included as standard, but that is not always the case.
-Some of the most comprehensive policies, like More Than’s Premier and Petplan’s Covered for Life policies.
-Of course, these comprehensive policies usually incur higher premiums, but, as the saying goes, you get what you pay for.
+Some of the most comprehensive policies, like Bought By Many's Complete, More Than’s Premier and Petplan’s Covered for Life will cover necessary dental treatment for illness.

 Most also won’t pay out if the item damaged belongs to you or a member of your family.